 (Mountain Variation, Blaine, Tennessee)

-For those interested in participating in this truly unique Americana tradition, visit the National Quilt Trail Gathering homepage.
-And for more of Tennessee's barn quilt trail, check out the county by county map and hit the road for a trip unlike any other you've taken before.
+For more of Tennessee's barn quilt trail, check out the county by county map and hit the road for a trip unlike any other you've taken before.

 (Pineapple Log Cabin: Downtown Rogersville, Tennessee)